-I enjoy working SSB on 12, 15, 17, 20, and 40 meters currently.
+I enjoy working SSB on 12 through 80 meters currently.
 I chase DX and sometimes I am DX depending on my mood.
-I like collecting paper (receiving QSL cards and certificates) from special event stations.
+I am a paper chaser (receiving QSL cards and certificates) and a good ragchew is always enjoyable.
 I am an avid shortwave listener when I am not actively on the air.
 I do like to participate in a contest occasionally.
 I like Field Day, 13 Colonies, ARRL November Sweepstakes, and CQ WW DX.

 I enjoy building my own antennas, mainly wire ones, and experimenting with them.